HIGHLIGHTS-Comments about Brexit during business conference in France

 "We need to act and it has already started.
 Local authorities are mobilised, the government too, and I hope it will be a even more so."

 "(Banking) is a fundamental activity which will become more multi-polar, let's try ... and ensure that it happens here.
 Four French banks are among the largest European banks.
 It's an asset.
 We will go and we will win."
-(Reporting by Michel Rose; Writing by Sybille de La Hamaide; Editing by Helen Popper)
+(Reporting by Michel Rose; Writing by Sybille de La Hamaide; Editing by Hugh Lawson)

-RUSSIAN ENERGY MINISTER NOVAK SAYS RUSSIAN COMPANIES MAY CUT OIL OUTPUT QUICKER THAN PREVIOUSLY THOUGHT
+WASHINGTON, Feb 2 President Donald Trump told reporters on Thursday said "nothing is off the table" in terms of a response to Iran's ballistic missile test.

-MOSCOW, Feb 2 Severstal, one of Russia's largest steelmakers, said on Thursday its fourth-quarter core earnings jumped 32 percent from a year earlier to $528 million, benefiting from a rebound in steel prices and an improving domestic economy.
+WASHINGTON, Feb 2 The White House said on Thursday it would respond to Iran's ballistic missile test and other hostile actions, a day after President Donald Trump's national security adviser put Tehran on "notice," but it stopped short of providing any details.